conduktor/conduktor-docs/docs/gateway/demos/encryption/encryption-crypto-shredding.md

 # Conclusion

-Crypto shredding help you protect your most precious information
+Crypto shredding helps you protect your most precious information.